Swistusmen/Ferryman/Readme.md

 Application created to solve logistic problem which is: Middleman (wrongly translated by me as ferryman).
 Problem is to find maximum profit for broker/middleman.
 Variables are:
--Cost of transport on a road
+*Cost of transport on a road
--cost of buing
+*cost of buing
--cost of selling
+*cost of selling
--demand
+*demand
--supply
+8supply

 We get:
 -maximum profit